davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 The ops team isn't an ops team anymore!
 They're now running engineering on the platform they built to support this process transformation.
 Similarly, the release management team now plays a role more of oversight and goal-setting, without hands-on interaction.
 We've freed those people to focus on strategy and on building enduring value for the business, instead of executing one-off, hands-on processes.

 We start from a position of assuming the process succeeds, so we don't distract stakeholders with notifications that may not contain any actionable information.
 We notify only when we're _not_ meeting success criteria.
 Both leadership and our other stakeholders use dashboards pulled directly form the source of truth to assess long-term trends and metrics.

+The upshot of all of these changes is that stakeholders

 ## Perspective Shifts